Hamilton County Soil and Water Conservation District

 Submission Procedures for Rule 5-Storm Water Pollution Prevention Plans (SWPPP Review)

 Size: Digital copies of plans are preferred.
 Files must not exceed 20MB, but can be separated into multiple files.
-Hard copies of quarter sheets (11” x 17”) are preferred to full size sheets.
+Hard copies of quarter sheets (11” x 17”) are preferred to full-size sheets.
 Additional narrative documentation can be on standard letter size.

-Optional: Complete the Project Information section of the Standard Technical Review and Comment Form and submit digitally below.
+Optional: Complete the Project Information section of the Standard Technical Review and Comment Form and submit it digitally below.

 Contact Information: